-- 1 Ensure that the cursor is not at cell C9. - 2 Open the VIEW tab in the RIBBON, click in the arrow at the base of the MACROS icon and select RECORD MACRO.
+- 1 Position the cursor at any cell other than cell C9. - 2 Open the VIEW tab in the RIBBON, click in the arrow at the base of the MACROS icon and select RECORD MACRO.

 NOTE: A discount of 10% should now be applied to all the items.